BROWNFIELDS/VOLUNTARY CLEANUP PROGRAM FREQUENTLY ASKED QUESTIONS

 What does the certificate of completion actually say?

 The certificate of completion states the site has been cleaned up to department standards and no further remedial action is required unless additional contamination is discovered.
 The letter provides a measure of protection from both the department and EPA, through a memorandum of agreement, against future environmental liability related to the property.
 The letter pertains to the property itself and therefore protects both current and future owners of the property.

 I already cleaned up my property on my own.
 Can I still enter the program and get a certificate of completion?

-No. State law specifies that after remediation has been initiated, the property is generally no longer eligible for the program.
-An exception is when cleanup occurred prior to inception of the program, prior to 1994, or any actions taken in response to emergencies.
+No. State law specifies after remediation has been initiated, the property is generally no longer eligible for the program.
+An exception is when cleanup occurred prior to inception of the program in 1994, or any actions taken in response to emergencies.

 What if contamination is found to have migrated off my site onto an adjacent property?

 The department has developed an off-site contaminant migration policy to deal with these situations.
 The policy specifies what actions must be taken by a remediating party to attempt to gain access, to investigate and to remediate the neighboring property if necessary.
 The BVCP does not require unrelated contaminants found on neighboring property